yul154/Jnova/Core Java Volume/Chapter 12 Concurrency.md

 * Windows has seven priority levels.
 Some of the Java priorities will map to the same operating system level.
 * In the Oracle JVM for Linux, thread priorities are ignored altogether—all threads have the same priority.
 ---

 ## 12.4 Synchronization

 *Race condition* occurs when two or more threads attempt to update mutable shared data at the same time

 ### 12.4.2 The Race Condition Explained
+This problem occurs when two threads are simultaneously trying to update a variable.

 To avoid corruption of shared data by multiple threads, you must learn how to *synchronize* the *access*
  *  Race condition occurs due to not atomic operations.
  *  If we could ensure that the method runs to completion before the thread loses control, the state of the object would never be corrupted.